google-reviews-top-bar

 Think "Live-Ability" When Designing Your Kitchen Remodel or Renovation

-Says, Carnemark, "It is important for us to not only design a kitchen for the client, but for the client’s extended family – and this often includes multiple generations."
-Thus, he frowns on the terms, "Universal" or "Accessible" design because they are attached to idea of growing old, infirmity or disability.
-While Livable designs will, indeed, accommodate the old, the infirm and those with physical limitations, the ideas go well beyond that - creating a kitchen space that can be used comfortably and efficiently by occupants and guests of all ages.
+"It is important for us to not only design a kitchen for the client, but for the client’s extended family—and this often includes multiple generations," says, Carnemark.
+He frowns on the terms "universal" or "accessible" designs, because they are attached to the ideas of growing old or becoming disabled.
+While livable designs do accommodate seniors and those with physical limitations, they go well beyond that.
+They create a kitchen space that can be used comfortably and efficiently by occupants and guests of all ages and and physical capabilities.

-Not only will livable designs appeal to current residents, they are likely to make your home more valuable and appealing to future homeowners.
+Not only do livable designs appeal to current residents, they are likely to make your home more valuable and appealing to future homeowners as well.
 Design tenets comprising a livable kitchen design include things like:

 Easy flow and maneuverability

-Does the "flow" in your kitchen feel more "sluggish and sticky"?
-If so, a professional kitchen designer can help you design a new layout that accommodates better flow.
-In smaller kitchen spaces, this may mean skipping the idea of an island and using space-saving peninsula instead.
-You may find that using open shelving, rather than cabinets will expand your usable square footage while adding more accessible storage.
-Small changes like these can make a big difference in livability.
+Does the design flow of your kitchen space feel more sluggish and sticky than fluid and welcoming?
+If so, a professional kitchen designer can help you create a new layout that offers better work and living-area maneurverablity for you and your family.
+In smaller kitchen spaces, this may mean passing on an island and using a space-saving peninsula instead.
+You may find that using open shelving, rather than cabinets, will expand your usable square footage while adding more accessible storage.
+Small changes like these can make a big difference in overall livability.

 Space for mobility aids